STATUS: RELEASED

 Step 2 - Select appropriate ontologies

-- Search trusted registries that cover your domain and application scope, such as: BioPortal, Ontology Lookup Service (OLS), Open Biological and Biomedical Ontologies (OBO) Foundry, Linked Open Vocabularies (LOV) and BARTOC (Basic Register of Thesauri, Ontologies & Classifications).
+- Search trusted registries that cover your domain and application scope, such as BioPortal, Ontology Lookup Service (OLS), Open Biological and Biomedical Ontologies (OBO) Foundry, Linked Open Vocabularies (LOV) and BARTOC (Basic Register of Thesauri, Ontologies & Classifications).

 - Evaluate the ontologies’ coverage, granularity, community adoption, maintenance status and licence conditions.
-For more information about that, check, e.g. “Ten Simple Rules for Selecting a Bio-ontology”, the OBO Foundry Principles and the NCBO Ontology Recommender 2.0.
+For more information, see for example Ten Simple Rules for Selecting a Bio-ontology, the OBO Foundry Principles and the NCBO Ontology Recommender 2.0.

 - Document chosen sources and versions before mapping.